joshpeng/One-Dark/README.md

 ## One Dark vs One Dark+

 One Dark+ deviates from Atom to provide more consistent coloring between programming languages while using JavaScript's colors as the base model.
-Currently One Dark+ only benefits Python.
+Currently One Dark+ only benefits Python and CSS files.

 ![One Dark Sublime Babel](https://raw.githubusercontent.com/joshpeng/One-Dark/master/images/onedark+.png) Notice the colorization of operators and function names that isn't available in Atom's One Dark.